 Some employers will take school leavers with a group of subjects at National 4 or 5 and perhaps 1-2 Highers, and train them on the job.

-Some employers ask for a HNC or HND in Computing: Technical Support, or other relevant discipline.
+Some employers ask for an HNC (SCQF Level 7) or HND (SCQF Level 8) in Computing: Technical Support, or other relevant discipline.

 Entry requirements for an HNC or HND are usually 1-2 Highers.